 No serious bass fisherman can call themselves one if they have never used a jig.
 Sure it’s a bold statement but no other bass lure has had the success or the reputation that the jig has.

 In summary of the 2006 Bassmaster Elite Tournament Series, the lure that helped anglers win the most tournaments were jigs.
 In fact, the data says that over 35 percent were won with jigs and the next closest lure presentation was 21 percent.
 Now, even though that is a large enough margin for me to believe in its clear-cut advantage in catching high-quality fish.
 The thing that confirms it for me is this.
 Baits that closely mimic that of a crawfish won over 78% of the time.
 Enough said.
 Once thought of as a cold water lure only, the jig has proven itself as a year-round big fish magnet.

 Believe it or not, the favorite food of both large and smallmouth bass is the crawfish.
 Yep, it’s true.
-Some may think that it’s a worm, frog or minnow, but it’s actually a crawfish.
+Some may think that it’s a worm, frog, or minnow, but it’s actually a crawfish.
 And the Bassmaster data clearly supports this claim.
 Furthermore, any bass angler that has put a bass into their livewell will find crawfish remains in the bottom at the end of the day.
 You may have been slop fishing all day and caught all your largemouth on slop frogs.
-Or maybe you were fishing smallies in deep open water situations; nevertheless at the end of the day there will still be crawfish parts in the livewell.
+Or maybe you were fishing smallies in deep open water situations; nevertheless, at the end of the day, there will still be crawfish parts in the livewell.
 It is tough to dispute.
 It doesn’t matter whether or not it takes longer for the bass to digest crawfish over other things.
-The point is there will always be crawfish parts in the livewell if you do as Rapala says and “take a fish boating.”
+The point is there will always be crawfish parts in the livewell if you do as they say “take a fish boating.”